 Plus you know that I am all about that #frugallife and the best low carb marinara sauce options out there, are gonna cost you a pretty penny.
 Generally upward of 6$ PER JAR!!!
 No thank you!
 This sauce will only cost a fraction of that price, plus the taste in out of this world!

 Over time I’ve tried other marinara recipes, taken the things I loved and ditched the things I didn’t in order to truly perfect this marinara!
-You won’t believe how easy this sauce is -in fact, my 9 year old was the chef behind the photos I’ve shared in this blog!
+You won’t believe how easy and delicious this sauce is!

 Also, note that I almost always triple or even quadruple this recipe since it freezes so well.
 The pictures I have shown are of a triple batch -so don’t let the proportions throw you off!